elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 As for the `log`-function, check out [message reference](#message-reference).

+!!! note
-> Manual logging only works when initializing the elmah.io logger from code.
+    Manual logging only works when initializing the elmah.io logger from code.

 ### Logging from console